 As you can now guess, a medium-chain triglyceride (or MCT, as it’s often called) is a unique type of fat molecule with a medium-length carbon chain (6 to 12 carbons, in case you’re wondering).
 The fatty acids found in medium-chain triglycerides and used by cells are called medium-chain fatty acids.

-You don’t find MCTs in large quantities in most Western foods, but the best natural sources are butter, coconut oil, and palm oil.
-There are man-made forms as well (MCT oil), which are usually processed coconut or palm oil.
+You don’t find MCTs in large quantities in most Western foods, but the best natural sources are butter, coconut oil, and palm kernel oil.
+There are man-made forms as well (MCT oil), which are usually processed coconut or palm kernel oil.

 Thanks to its chemical structure, the medium-chain triglyceride is digested differently than the long-chain.
 The reduced length of the MCT’s carbon chain means that the body is able to absorb and metabolize it faster, making it a readily available source of energy for the organs and muscles.